john-azzaro/Study-Cloud-Deployment-with-Heroku/README.md

 ```
     heroku create
 ```
-After you end this command, you should seea confirmation of the application creation on Heroku, the identifcation of the Heroku app created, and associated URL's.
+After you end this command, you should seea confirmation of the application creation on Heroku, the identifcation of the Heroku app created, and two associated URL's.
+The first URL is the direct heroku app.
+The second is git remote.
 ```
     $ heroku create
     Creating app... done, fast-badlands-55259